a8t/psr/content/review-of-philippine-history/4-philippine-revolution-1896.md

 Putting his trust in the enemy, Rizal was subsequently arrested and exiled to Dapitan in 1892.
 When the Philippine Revolution of 1896 broke out, he was held culpable for it by the colonial tyrants, and yet he betrayed it by calling on the people to lay down their arms a few days before his execution.

-# The Revolutionary National Liberation Movement of the Katipunan
+# The National Democratic Revolution of the Katipunan

 The clear revolutionary call for separation from Spain was made by the _Kataastaasang Kagalanggalang na Katipunan ng mga Anak ng Bayan_.
 It was secretly founded in the proletarian district of Tondo by its leader Andres Bonifacio immediately after Rizal’s arrest in 1892.